 4. Changes to Your Diet

 Our diets have huge impacts on our health.
-This fact is true for overactive bladders just as it is for the rest of the body.
 By changing what we eat and drink, we can help calm an overactive bladder.

 Why Changes to Your Diet Can Help

 There are many foods that can make an overactive bladder worse.
 Diuretics—that is, foods and beverages that promote urination—can be lowered or eliminated to calm an overactive bladder.
 These foods include alcohol and caffeine.